-Any student who plans to transfer to a four-year college or university after GENERAL graduation from Chipola Junior College should consult the Dean concerning an INFORMATION approved course of study that will fulfill the requirements of the school to which he expects to transfer.
-Also, the student may write to the Registrar or Dean of the school he expects to attend after graduation from Chipola for instructions concerning his course of study while attending Chipola.
+Any student who plans to transfer to a four-year college or university after GENERAL graduation from Chipola Junior College should consult the Dean concerning a suggested course of study that will fulfill the requirements of the school to which he expects to transfer.
+Also, the student may write to the Dean of the College he expects to attend after graduation from Chipola for instructions concerning his course of study while attending Chipola.

 The courses of study listed below are the suggested courses of study to follow.
 It is felt that they will fulfill the requirements for the first two years of work at most four-year colleges.
+These suggested curricula are subject to revision each year.